 It is essential that anyone facing aggravated robbery charges speak with a seasoned criminal defense attorney.
 With potentially significant time behind bars and substantial fines on the table, your future is at stake.
 If police or investigators contact you, it is especially important that you not speak with them.
 Exercise your right to remain silent, as any information or statements you provide can end up being costly in your defense.
 Finally, contact an experienced aggravated robbery attorney to prioritize your best possible outcome.

 If you or someone you know is facing robbery charges, be smart.
-Contact the skilled defense lawyers at O'Malley and Sawyer at 303-830-0880.
+Contact the skilled defense lawyers at Sawyer Legal Group at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: pexels – Skitterphoto